morosphinx/rambap.cplx/doc/appendix/A1_ProblemDomain.md

+﻿## The problem domain

-﻿WIP - describe the problem space and intended use cases
+TODO - describe the problem space and intended use cases

+## The general process

 4 phase of dev.
 Tool they use, their purpose, their input output Quotation.
 Architecture.
 Development.
 Integration/Test.

 Information sharing required.
 Different need => living document

+## The issues

 Why other existing optiosn don't match :

 Mudying of Part / Component number when 1 in 1, goign quick => Forcign those to be explciit, different construct, hope it help  deseign to be clean